fangjingyan/B2C-shopping-website/README.md

 * SKU

 SKU is short for stock keeping unit.
-For example, Apple Iphone X black, 256G is a SKU.
+For example, Apple iPhone X black, 256G is a SKU.
 And each color corresponds to a different SKU code.
 This makes it easy for sellers to manage their products and send the right products to customers.

 * SPU

 SPU is short for standard product unit.
-For example, Apple Iphone X is a SPU.
+For example, Apple iPhone X is a SPU.

 * Description of tables

-User table records users basic information and their permissions.
+User table records users' basic information and their permissions.

 Address table records each user's mailing address, one user could have one or more mailing addresses.